Marc Anthony Richardson: Life and work

-Born in Elkins Park, Pennsylvania, Richardson was raised in the West Oak Lane section of Philadelphia by his mother, Betty Jean Richardson, and his father, Malcolm Anthony Richardson.
+Born in Elkins Park, Pennsylvania, Richardson was raised in the West Oak Lane section of Philadelphia by his mother, Betty Jean Richardson (née Williams), and his father, Malcolm Anthony Richardson.
 He is the youngest of their three sons.
-In 1991, he graduated from the Philadelphia High School for the Creative and Performing Arts (where he won awards for illustration), and went on to earn his BFA from Antioch College (where he studied with Martia Golden and was a finalist for the 1994 Hurston/Wright Award for College Writers) and his MFA from Mills College (where he studied with Micheline Aharonian Marcom and was a nominee for Best New American Voice 2010).
+In 1991, he graduated from the Philadelphia High School for the Creative and Performing Arts (where he won awards for illustration), and went on to earn his BFA from Antioch College (where he studied with Martia Golden and was a finalist for the 1994 Hurston/Wright Award for College Writers).
+He earned his MFA from Mills College (where he studied with Micheline Aharonian Marcom and was a nominee for Best New American Voice 2010).

-Prior to Mills, he worked as a direct-care counselor, a visual artist, and a nude model.
-He briefly studied drawing, painting, and printmaking at the Pennsylvania Academy of the Fine Arts on a partial scholarship, but returned to writing because of a lack of funding.
+For over two decades, Richardson worked as a direct-care, social service counselor in day schools and group homes for disadvantaged youth in the Bay Area, in New York City group homes for adults with intellectual disabilities, and in Philadelphia public schools, exclusively as a therapeutic support counselor in low-income, African-American communities.
+Prior to Mills, he worked as an illustrator and a nude model.
+Though an exceptional freestyle dancer, he focused on art.
+He briefly studied classical drawing, painting, and printmaking at the Pennsylvania Academy of the Fine Arts on a partial scholarship, but returned to writing because of a lack of funding.

 Year of the Rat, his debut novel, won the 2015 Ronald Sukenick Innovative Fiction Prize.
 In 2017, it was awarded an American Book Award from the Before Columbus Foundation, founded by Ishmael Reed.
-On being included with other winners, Richardson wrote, “To win a writer’s award from award-winning writers is a chance to be in bed with as many human beings as humanly possible."
-The ceremony took place at the San Francisco Jazz Center, and was televised on C-SPAN.
+The ceremony took place at the San Francisco Jazz Center and was televised on C-SPAN.